hoangquangtung7019996-boop/GVP/README.md

 Select the family dynamic category from the eleven available.
 Within that constraint, decide:

 - **Primary abuser:** One person only.
 (Kulx‑Review Section 4.4.)
-- **Primary victim:** One child.
+- **Primary victim:** One 'little one'.
 - **Additional persons:** If any other family members are present in the scene, define the psychological stake of each — in one sentence, why they don’t tell, why they don’t intervene, and why they need (or accept) the abuse continuing.

 For the six display/public categories (6–9, plus sibling dynamics where parents are present), this diagnostic test is mandatory and central.
 The entire psychological architecture of those entries rests on the answer.

 If any additional person cannot pass the diagnostic test in one sentence, they are cut.
-The entry defaults to one abuser, one child, one closed door.
+The entry defaults to one abuser, one 'little one', one closed door.

 ### Step 2: Everyday Framing Discovery